-One of the most commonly used solutions is the Mailvelope extension, which can be used in both Chrome and Firefox.
-It enables you to both encrypt messages through your webmail and receive encrypted emails from other types of software.
+Mailvelope is an open-source browser add-on that’s been around for over a decade.
+It’s one of the most popular PGP options and can be used with Firefox, Chrome, and Edge.
+It enables users to both encrypt messages through your webmail and receive encrypted emails from other types of software.
 Mailvelope can be used with a number of webmail providers including Gmail, Outlook, and Yahoo.

-Formerly known as CryptUp, FlowCrypt is a newer player that has seen increased adoption in recent years.
-It’s available for both Chrome and Firefox, with an Android app that is still in the beta stage.
-It’s open source, quick to set up, and regarded as relatively easy to use.
+Formerly known as CryptUp, FlowCrypt is a Czech-based company that has seen increased adoption in recent years.
+It’s available for both Chrome, Brave and Firefox.
+It also has apps for Android and iOS app that provide end-to-end encryption for Gmail, Outlook and other email providers.
+The software is open source, quick to set up, and regarded as relatively easy to use.

 FlowCrypt allows new users to bring their current key into the program, or it will generate a key pair for new PGP users.
-It also enables users to digitally sign their messages, which proves to the recipient the email is authentic and has not been tampered with.
+Users can digitally sign their messages to prove to the recipient that the email is authentic and has not been tampered with.

 How to install Mailvelope & send a PGP encrypted message with Gmail

-The first step to sending PGP encrypted emails with Mailvelope is to head to its homepage and scroll down to download either the Chrome extension or the Firefox addon, depending on which browser you prefer to use:
+The first step to sending PGP encrypted emails with Mailvelope is to head to its homepage.
+Scroll down to download either the Chrome, Edge or Firefox addon, depending on which browser you prefer to use:

 Click on your choice, then allow it to download.
 Accept the app permissions by hitting the add button: